Mu Alpha Theta: Team round

-In most competitions the sponsor or "coach" is allowed to select 4 students per division to participate in a "team" test (formally called "Team Bowl".)
+In most competitions, the sponsor or "coach" is allowed to select 4 students per division to participate in a "team" test (formally called "Team Bowl".)
 Each team member sits with the rest of their team and is allowed to communicate and collaborate during the team round.
-A few competitions do not allow the team members to sit together; rather every member of the division takes the team test alone and without conversing, then the 4 highest scores are averaged together; these 4 people are on team.
+A few competitions do not allow the team members to sit together; rather every member of the division takes the team test alone and without conversing, then the 4 highest scores are averaged together; these 4 people are on the team.
 Some competitions allow each school to have a second team for each division, "Team II".
-When there is enough space, schools may take advantage of this multiple team rule and have up to four teams in one division's team round, though only the first two teams are considered for Sweepstakes.
+When there is enough space, schools may take advantage of this multiple-team rule and have up to four teams in one division's team round, though only the first two teams are considered for the Sweepstakes.

 The grading scale is different for the team round.
 Questions are given one by one, whereas in the individual round students are given the test in its entirety.
 There are usually 12 questions (not including tie-breakers), and each team has 4 minutes to answer the question.
-If they answer the question correctly before the first minute, they receive 16 points, if they answer before the second they receive 12 points, before 3 minutes, 8 points, 4 points before 4 minutes has expired and 0 points for anything, even the correct answer, after 4 minutes.
+If they answer the question correctly before the first minute, they receive 16 points, if they answer before the second they receive 12 points, before 3 minutes, 8 points, 4 points before 4 minutes has expired, and 0 points for anything, even the correct answer, after 4 minutes.
 In some competitions, a sliding scale is used.
 For example, if no team turned in an answer to a particular question in the first minute but another team answered correctly in the second minute, the team will be awarded the full 16 points even though they answered it in the second minute; a third minute-answering team would get twelve points; and the fourth minute-answering team would get eight points.
 The answer is usually written in and the students are not penalized for guessing.
-The team score from the team round is then summed up with the score of the individuals of the team to acquire the total team score used in rankings.
+The team score from the team round is then summed up with the score of the individuals on the team to acquire the total team score used in rankings.
 The same calculator rule in the individual round is in effect in the team round; with statistics still the exception to the rule.